rtmigo/xrandom_dart/README.md

 # Determinism

 Xorshift's classes have a `deterministic` method.
-By creating like that, you'll get same sequence of numbers every time.
+By creating the object like that, you'll get same sequence of numbers every time.

 ``` dart